JdogLloyd1/SYSEN5888DeepLearning/Tutorial_12_Deep_Reinforcement_Learning/README.md

   - Q-Learning and Deep Q-Networks (DQN).
   - Training, evaluation, and performance analysis.
 - **Prerequisites**: Familiarity with TensorFlow, Python, and basic reinforcement learning concepts.
+- **AI for Materials Focus**: In addition to classical control tasks, this tutorial provides an introduction on how DRL techniques can be adapted to address materials design challenges, preparing you to explore materials science applications.

 ### 2. **PyTorch Implementation**
 - **Notebook**: `Tutorial#12 (torch) Deep Reinforcement Learning.ipynb`